The Malawi Water Project at a Glance

 The program’s focus is to identify and utilize resources for clean water in the country in order to eliminate water borne illness among families in the target areas.
 The program performs the following:

-- Establishes training centers for the production of bio sand water filters
+- Establishes training centres for the production of bio sand water filters

 - Provides training on obtaining clean water and proper sanitation